chipolux/dotfiles/readme.md

 On Ubuntu the latest versions of tmux and weechat aren't always in the default repos, but you can add `ppa:pi-rho/dev` for tmux and `ppa:nesthib/weechat-stable` for weechat.

+## Weechat Setup
+A lot of defaults will be configured but don't forget to `/set irc.server.*.sasl_username` and password for the servers that use it.